 Chicken cacciatore is simply prepared with meat (chicken or rabbit), herbs, vegetables, and wine.

 Coming from Tuscany and Umbria, this authentic Italian dish was built on what people could find back then – wild animals.
 In time, Alla Cacciatora kept up with the cross-cultural craze of dining, and arrived in American cuisine as Chicken Cacciatore.

 Is Chicken Cacciatore Healthy?

-This classic Italian dish could easily have a thousand versions because each home cook has secret ingredients and ways of cooking.
+This classic Italian dish could easily have a thousand versions because each home cook has secret ingredients and ways of cooking (see our Instant Pot Chicken Cacciatore Recipe).
 We came up with our own version that is a bit lighter, healthier and has a bunch of vegetables.
 Some healthful ingredients we added are:

 Mushrooms: low in calories and high in protein, mushrooms are packed with nutrients such as vitamins B and D. Eating this vegetable daily can help in boosting the immune system and improving digestion.